4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ```

 We have two domain names, "earth.local" and "terratest.earth.local".
 Obviously, these are temporal domain names and DNS records do not exist for them.
 An SSL certificate has been taken for them, so they meant to be used in the future in public.
-We can be almost sure that the web server has configured with two virtual hosts by using these domain names.
+We can be almost sure that the web server has been configured with two virtual hosts by using these domain names.
 Or one virtual host with a domain name and the other as an alias.

-As there are no DNS records for these domains we can fool the browser by providing A records only for our machine. before a DNS lookup linux systems search the */etc/hosts* file.
+As there are no DNS records for these domains we can fool the browser by providing A records only for our machine.
+Before a DNS lookup takes place linux systems search the */etc/hosts* file.
 We can open it as root with an editor and add the following line:

 ```
 10.0.2.7		earth.local	terratest.earth.local